breeatoomey/newity-case-study/ai-log.md

 - **Visual urgency: color + dot, not color alone.** Three tiers (red <30d/expired, amber 30-90d, green >90d, no dot when no expiration).
 The dot is additive because color alone fails for colorblind users.
 - **No `Card` component.** Used semantic divs and borders for the header section.
 Card would be one more shadcn install for a layout this simple.
 - **Used `use(params)` to unwrap.** Next.js 16 makes `params` a Promise even in client components; `use()` is the documented unwrap path.
 Correct API for the version.
-- **Caught a UTC vs local-midnight parsing bug** in the REFERENCE_NOW constant. `new Date("2026-01-30")` parses as UTC midnight, which in my local timezone (America/Los_Angeles, UTC-8) renders as "January 29" — a one-day-off display bug I would have shipped.
+- **Caught a UTC vs local-midnight parsing bug** in the `REFERENCE_NOW` constant. `new Date("2026-01-30")` parses as UTC midnight, which in my local timezone (America/Los_Angeles, UTC-8) renders as "January 29" — a one-day-off display bug I would have shipped.
 Agent verified the stalled count didn't change (`differenceInDays` measures full 24h periods, so the 8-hour TZ shift doesn't cross day boundaries in any comparison), then fixed by switching to the local-midnight constructor `new Date(2026, 0, 30)`.
 Defensive against a bug I likely wouldn't have noticed.

 #### My critical engagement

-The biggest judgment call this segment was about the **future-date artifact** — and specifically, deciding what *not* to build to solve it.
+The biggest judgment call this segment was about the **future-date artifact** — specifically, deciding how to display dates that fall after the reference date without introducing scope creep.

 The artifact: with `REFERENCE_NOW = 2026-01-30`, 90 of 620 doc rows (~14.5%) have `date_received` values in the future relative to "now."
-Most visibly, this creates rows where the status reads "Received" but the date column reads "Not yet received."
-Internally consistent (the system thinks the doc hasn't been received yet by the reference date), but visually awkward.
+In the detail view, this initially rendered as rows where the status said "Received" but the date said "Not yet received" — internally consistent (the system thinks the doc hasn't been received yet by the reference date), but creates a verbal contradiction.

-Three options I considered:
+I considered three approaches:

 1. **Move the reference date forward** to eliminate future-dated `date_received` values.
 Pushing to ~2026-02-12 would do it but eliminates all 4 on-track applications, leaving the Stalled filter functionally equivalent to the All filter.
 Worse trade-off than the artifact.
 2. **Build a date picker** to let the user pick "now."
-Tempting because it makes the limitation disappear, but: it's solving a development-time problem with a user-facing feature, it's explicit scope creep against the V1 scope doc, and it suggests I couldn't make a clean engineering judgment myself — which is the opposite of the signal I want to send.
+Tempting because it makes the limitation disappear, but it solves a development-time problem with a user-facing feature and represents scope creep against the V1 scope doc.
-3. **Keep the current anchor, surface the trade-off explicitly.** Add one line of muted text to the list-view header making the reference date visible to viewers ("Reference date: January 30, 2026 — sample data is a snapshot"), and explain the trade-off in 25 seconds during the demo.
+3. **Show the actual date from the CSV.** The reference date is already disclosed in the list view header.
+Users seeing "received on Feb 8" when the reference is Jan 30 can map it to the snapshot framing.
+This is the most honest rendering — show the data as it is, give users the context to interpret it.

-**Picked option 3.** The decision is well-reasoned, the artifact is bounded (14.5% of rows, mostly invisible unless you drill into a stalled app's details), and the demo narration turns it into evidence of engineering judgment rather than a flaw to hide.
+Initially shipped option 1's mitigation (mask future dates as "Not yet received"), then reconsidered and switched to option 3 during documentation.
+The mask was creating a contradiction between status and date columns; removing the mask removes the contradiction without introducing scope.

 #### Spot-check result